 Daniel Boone: The series (19641970) veered wildly across time, with episodes set before, during, and after the American Revolution (one in 1805/06) all mingled together.

-Doctor Who: Think Hartnell stories with bouffant Sixties hair in ancient Rome or the French Revolution or the Middle Ages.
+Think Hartnell stories with bouffant Sixties hair in ancient Rome or the French Revolution or the Middle Ages.
 Most of the time, of course, the series inverts this with alien-generated anachronisms (such as the Meddling Monk's gramophone records, tobacco and marker pens in medieval England).

 Happens again in "The Wedding Of River Song".
 This taking place in a 'modern day' London where Charles Dickens shows up on morning talk shows, pterodactyls are the equivalent of pigeons, Roman soldiers ride the tube, and everyone takes balloon cars to work.
 In this case, all of time collapsed into a specific fixed point; all of history was now occurring at once but all the clocks stood still.